microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 display(sequence_length_counts)
 ```

 Next we will load the category names from the Categories table in the Lakehouse.
-We'll then add a new column called *label* in the df_train dataframe which is the category name for each category_id and finally remove the category_id column from df_train and rename the image_id column to filename and append the .JPG extension to the filename.
+We'll then add a new column called *label* in the df_train dataframe which is the category name for each category_id and finally remove the category_id column from df_train and rename the image_id column to filename and append the .JPG extension.

 We achieve this by defining a function called `transform_image_data` which takes the dataframe and the categories dataframe as input and returns the transformed dataframe.
 This function will be reused later to perform the same transformation on the test data.

 ```python
 from pyspark.sql.functions import concat, lit